soyrubio/MMM-idos/README.md

 | `displayDestination` | *Optional* Whether to display destination stop. <br><br> **Type:** `boolean`<br> **Default value:** `true`

 ## Credits

 The module is based on the [MMM-imhdsk By Adman](https://github.com/Adman/MMM-imhdsk), his module is far better than my own would be so this is basically the MMM-imhdsk module remade to fetch departures data from the idos.cz website.
 Thanks Adman!

-*Beware that by using this you might be violating idos.cz ToS*